Azure-Samples/active-directory-dotnet-native-aspnetcore-v2/2. Web API now calls Microsoft Graph/README.md

 #### On the Web API side

 An interesting piece is how `MsalUiRequiredException` are handled.
 These exceptions are typically sent by Azure AD when there is a need for a user interaction.
 This can be the case when the user needs to re-sign-in, or needs to grant some additional consent, or to obtain additional claims.
 For instance, the user might need to do multi-factor authentication required specifically by a specific downstream API.
-When these exceptions happen, given that the Web API does not have any UI, it needs to challenge the client passing all the information enabling this client to handle the interaction with the user.
+When these exceptions happen, given that the Web API does not have any UI, it needs to challenge the client app passing all the required information, so this client app can handle the interaction with the user.

-This sample uses the `ReplyForbiddenWithWwwAuthenticateHeader` method of the `TokenAcquisition` service.
-This method uses the HttpResponse to:
+This sample uses the `ReplyForbiddenWithWwwAuthenticateHeader` available on the `TokenAcquisition` service (part of Microsoft.Identity.Web library), which uses the HttpResponse to:

-- Send an HTTP 403 (Forbidden) to the client
+- Send an HTTP 403 (Forbidden) to the client app
 - Set information in the www-Authenticate header of the HttpResponse with information that would enable a client to get more consent from the user that is:
   - the client ID of our Web API
   - the scopes to request
   - the claims (for conditional access, MFA etc ...)

-The code for this method is available in [Microsoft.Identity.Web\Client\TokenAcquisition.cs L457-L493](https://github.com/Azure-Samples/active-directory-dotnet-native-aspnetcore-v2/blob/4f9a9bc7f08e79f1a3e908cb513c59f1976470da/Microsoft.Identity.Web/TokenAcquisition.cs#L457-L493)
+The code for this method is available in [Microsoft.Identity.Web library](https://github.com/AzureAD/microsoft-identity-web/blob/master/src/Microsoft.Identity.Web/TokenAcquisition.cs#L502)

 #### On the client side

 On the client side, when it calls the Web API and receives a 403 with a www-Authenticate header, the client will call the `HandleChallengeFromWebApi` method, which will

-- extract from the www-Authenticate header
+- extract the consent URI from the www-Authenticate header,
-  - the consent URi
-- Navigate to the consent URI provided by the Web API.
+- navigate to the consent URI provided by the Web API.

 The code for `HandleChallengeFromWebApi` method is available from [TodoListClient\MainWindow.xaml.cs L162-197](https://github.com/Azure-Samples/active-directory-dotnet-native-aspnetcore-v2/blob/4f9a9bc7f08e79f1a3e908cb513c59f1976470da/2.%20Web%20API%20now%20calls%20Microsoft%20Graph/TodoListClient/MainWindow.xaml.cs#L162-L197)